TinnyTerr/tinnys-discord-bot/README.md

 # Tinny's Discord Bot

 Hi there!
 I'm tinny, a small developer working on a free discord bot.
+The wiki, found [here](https://github.com/TinnyTerr/tinnys-discord-bot/wiki) will contain further information about the commands, our roadmap and more.
+Have fun!

 ## The Plan